 Early Childhood Participants Table of Contents

-Only children ages 3-21 years old can be reported to WISEdata.
+Only children ages three - 21 years old can be reported to WISEdata with enrollment records.
 Enrollment in a school program can begin on the child's third birthday but no sooner, even if an IEP starts slightly before the third birthday.

-Children younger than age three cannot be reported to WISEdata; they are managed by the Department of Health Services (DHS).
+Children under the age of three are otherwise managed by the Department of Health Services (DHS).

 Early Childhood Special Education Services

-Definition: Early Childhood refers to a developmental life stage, encompassing birth to age 8.
-When applying this age range to school grades, early childhood covers the category codes K4 through 3rd grade, as well as the educational service PK.
+Definition: Early Childhood refers to a developmental life stage, encompassing birth to age eight.
+When applying this age range to school grades, early childhood covers the grade level placement category codes K4 through 3rd grade, as well as the educational service PK.
 Students within this age range and falling within this grade range enrolled in school can obtain early childhood services.

 Districts in Wisconsin are free to design and provide services that offer support so that students can attend school programs, when funded with their local district funds.
 A common example is an Early Childhood Special Education program.
 Early Childhood Special Education Services may be provided to children ages three, four, or five-years-old who are not yet enrolled in K4 or kindergarten who receive services and supports to meet the needs of the student’s IEP.